 The key is differentiating between customers who are talking to you because they see more opportunities for growth with your product, those who are complaining because they’re frustrated with their experience, and those who aren’t interacting with you because they’re already on their way to another product.

 Focusing on customer health and building effective early warning systems

 Customer success is all about proactively managing customers.
 Wait until customers hit a major roadblock, and it’s probably already too late to keep them from churning.
 The most important part of heading off such crises is a relentless focus on customer health.
-There are multiple factors that go into scoring customer health, but some of the foundational metrics that you should focus on include product usage (broken down into key feature usage, depth of usage, etc.), reliance on support processes (either too many or too few support calls), feedback and survey scores, consumption of marketing communication and training material, financial interactions (payment of invoices, etc.), executive and overall relationship, and referencing and advocacy.
+There are multiple factors that go into scoring customer health, but some of the foundational metrics that you should focus on include product usage (broken down into key feature usage, depth of usage, etc.), reliance on support processes (either too many or too few support calls), feedback and survey scores, consumption of marketing communication and training material, financial interactions (payment of invoices, etc.), executive and overall relationship, and referencing and advocacy4.

 Ensuring effective customer communication

 Customer Success is an evolving process, and communication is indispensable to growing the relationship between you and your customer.
 The core of effective and active communications is a four-step process: regular interactions with customers through multiple channels at each stage of the customer journey, active listening to customer feedback as well as customer conversations on online forums, prompt responses to customer communication of all kinds, and responsive adaptation to customer feedback and demands.
-Over and above this, generous knowledge-sharing and rewarding and appreciation of customers also help to cement strong customer relationships.
+Over and above this, generous knowledge-sharing and rewarding and appreciation of customers also help to cement strong customer relationships6.